corda/corda-docs/content/en/docs/cenm/1.5/pki-guide.md

 The PKI Tool is intended to make it easy to generate all the certificates needed for a Corda deployment.
 The tool generates the keys in the desired key store(s) and outputs a set of certificates necessary for correct Corda Network operation.

+{{< note >}}
+The Node Certificate Rotation Tool was introduced in Corda Enterprise Network Manager 1.5 to enable the reissuing of node legal identity keys and certificates, allowing CENM to re-register a node (including a notary node) with a new certificate in the Network Map.
+For more information about this feature, contact [R3 support](https://www.r3.com/support/).
+{{< /note >}}

 ## Corda Requirements